maxlerebourg/crowdsec-bouncer-traefik-plugin/examples/captcha/README.md

 sequenceDiagram
     participant User
     participant TraefikPlugin
-    participant PluginCache
     User->>TraefikPlugin: Can I access that webpage
+    create participant PluginCache
-    TraefikPlugin-->>PluginCache: Does the user has a crowdsec decision ?
+    TraefikPlugin-->>PluginCache: Does the user IP has a crowdsec decision ?
+    Destroy PluginCache
     PluginCache-->>TraefikPlugin: Nothing, all good!
-    create participant Webserver
+    Destroy TraefikPlugin
-    TraefikPlugin-->>Webserver: Forwarding this HTTP Request from User Webserver-->>User: HTTP Response
+    TraefikPlugin->>Webserver: Forwarding this HTTP Request from User Webserver->>User: HTTP Response
 ```

 > Context: The user has a captcha decision attached to his IP